ArquiSoft-Grupo-2B/documentation/prototype3/README.md

 #### `API Gateway`
 - **Technology:** Express Gateway
-- **Description:** Unified entry point that manages requests coming from clients (frontend and mobile).
+- **Description:** Internal gateway that receives requests from the mobile reverse proxy and the web frontend.
 It is responsible for orchestrating requests to the internal microservices, handling authentication and authorization.

+#### `mobile-reverse-proxy`
+- **Technology:** Nginx
+- **Description:** Responsible for exposing a public endpoint for the mobile interface component.
+It masks direct access to the API Gateway and keeps backend services hidden from mobile users, controlling and redirecting traffic from the mobile client to the API Gateway.

+#### `web-proxy-waf`
+- **Technology:** nginx
+- **Description:** Acts as a reverse proxy and Web Application Firewall (WAF).
+It exposes a public endpoint for web access, masks the location and address of the web frontend, API Gateway, and backend services from web users, and provides a boundary for incoming requests to mitigate potential DoS attacks.

 ---